markterweele/windows-itpro-docs/windows/client-management/mdm/policy-csp-windowsai.md

 - If the policy is set to disabled or not configured, users won't be able to export their Recall and snapshot information.

 > [!IMPORTANT]
-> This setting applies to devices in the European Economic Area (EEA) only.
+> - This setting applies to devices in the European Economic Area (EEA) only.
 Export of Recall and snapshot information is a user-initiated process and is per user.
 IT admins or other users can't initiate an export on behalf of another.
+> - Changes to this policy take effect after device restart.
 <!-- AllowRecallExport-Description-End -->

 <!-- AllowRecallExport-Editable-Begin -->